pollywoggles/OneOnOneAnim/README.md

 ##Index.html

 The _Index.html_ page (located at the root) is the main SPA page.
 It's the host for the rest of the site.
-Currently is is using [bootstrap](http://getbootstrap.com/), but bootstrap is not necessary and can be safely removed.
+Currently it's using [bootstrap](http://getbootstrap.com/), but bootstrap can be safely removed.

 There are two important DOM elements in Index.html,